mlabs-haskell/plutip/vasil-hardfork.md

  - start cluster with `cabal new-run local-cluster [CLUSTER_DIR]` and copy shown node socket
  - to hard-fork run:
  ```
+ # Start in plutip directory and have cardano-cli in path.
+ # You can obtain it by entering the nix shell with `nix develop`

  export CARDANO_NODE_SOCKET_PATH=<socket path>

  # submit update-proposal bumping major version to 7 (babbage)